-- 1. First, sample a latent factor z from some distribution, and then - 2. sample a datum $x \sim p(x \mid z)$.
+- 1. First, sample a latent factor z from some distribution, and then - 2. sample a datum $x \sim p(x \mid z)$ .

-The central point to appreciate is that we know neither Nature's distribution for sampling latents z nor its generative model $p(x \mid z)$.
+The central point to appreciate is that we know neither Nature's distribution for sampling latents z nor its generative model $p(x \mid z)$ .
 We will need to fit both these quantities using a training dataset of images/text.

-The purpose of doing so can be many-fold, e.g., we may want to

-- generate new data to amplify the size of our training set, given a part of - the input image (say due to occlusions, or image corruption) we may want to complete the rest of it.
+The purpose of doing so can be many-fold, e.g., we may want to generate new data to amplify the size of our training set, given a part of the input image (say due to occlusions, or image corruption) we may want to complete the rest of it.

-7 Most such applications require the knowledge of the latent factors that the posterior distribution of the latents and Nature's distribution of the posterior $$p(z \mid x)$$ prior $p(z)$ using samples in a training dataset $D = \{x^i\}{i=1}^n$.
-Notice that we do not need labels for this problem, effectively labels $y^i = x^i$ itself because our
+- Most such applications require the knowledge of the latent factors that - generated the data.
+Therefore, formally, we are interested in computing - the posterior distribution of the latents and Nature's distribution of the - latents posterior $$p(z \mid x)$$ prior $p(z)$